bhisaac/5eFP/5eFP-SRD.md

 ### Casting Time

-Most spells require a single action to cast, but some spells require a bonus action, a reaction, or much more time to cast.
+Most spells require you to discard your action to cast, but some spells discard your reaction, while others can only be cast at HQ or during downtime rounds.

-#### Bonus Action
+#### Casting Multiple Spells During Your Turn

-A spell cast with a bonus action is especially swift.
-You must use a bonus action on your turn to cast the spell, provided that you haven’t already taken a bonus action this turn.
-You can’t cast another spell during the same turn, except for a cantrip with a casting time of 1 action.
+During your turn, if you take the Cast a Spell action to cast a spell that doesn't discard your action, you can take the Cast a Spell action again, but you can only cast a cantrip with a casting time of 1 action.

 #### Reactions